-This post covers the PWD cheque dates for 2021, disability assistance amounts, the eligibility and how to apply for it.
+This post covers the PWD cheque dates and payment dates for 2021, disability assistance amounts, the eligibility and how to apply for it.

 PWD Payment Dates 2023

 The Government of British Columbia income assistance payments are issued on the third or fourth Wednesday of each month, otherwise known as the “welfare Wednesday.”

 The BC income and disability assistance payments dates for 2021 are below:

 |Benefit Month||Payment Date|

 |February 2023||January 18, 2023|